 The first time I met my now-close friend Gina, she was rhapsodizing about her awesome boyfriend, Eugene.
 After a few minutes, I realized I'd already met him.
 But he wasn’t the sweetheart she was describing.

 I went with Option A. I told Gina that she could do much better than that jerk and blurted out the whole tacky tale.
 She was understandably upset, but appreciated my candor.
 I was lucky — she dumped him, but kept me as a friend.
-The Frisky: The 10 Friends You Need To Make Before You Turn 30

 Most of the people I spoke with said they were reluctant to tell because they felt it was none of their business.
-I asked my good pal Debra if she would let me know if she saw my boyfriend making out with some other broad.
+I asked my good pal Debra if she would let me know if she saw my boyfriend cheating on me with some other broad.